 Our unitholders are limited partners and do not directly or indirectly participate in our management or operation.
 Unlike holders of common stock in a corporation, our unitholders have only limited voting rights on matters affecting our business or governance, subject in all cases to any specific unitholder rights contained in our partnership agreement.
 The voting rights of our common unitholders (other than AAP) and our Series A preferred units include the election of directors.

 Subject to limited exceptions, PAGP GP’s Third Amended and Restated Limited Liability Company Agreement (as amended, the “PAGP GP LLC Agreement”) provides that the Board will consist of up to 13 members, including the CEO and, based on current ownership levels, up to two designated directors.
 In addition, if PAA fails to make three distributions on its Series A preferred units (whether or not consecutive), the holders of Series A preferred units will have the right to appoint a new member of the Board to serve until such time as all accrued and unpaid distributions on the Series A preferred units have been paid in full.

-The Board is divided into three staggered classes (excluding those directors who are also officers or employees of GP LLC).
+The Board is divided into three staggered classes.
 At each annual meeting, only the eligible directors of a class whose term is expiring (i.e., directors of such class who are not “designated” directors) will be up for election and, upon election, the elected directors in that class will serve for a term of three years, subject to a director’s earlier resignation, death or removal.
 If a director is elected to the Board to fill a vacancy, that director will have the same remaining term as his or her predecessor.